 The event store raises events, and tasks perform operations in response to those events.
 This decoupling of the tasks from the events provides flexibility and extensibility.
 Tasks know about the type of event and the event data, but not about the operation that triggered the event.
 In addition, multiple tasks can handle each event.
 This enables easy integration with other services and systems that only listen for new events raised by the event store.
 However, the event sourcing events tend to be very low level, and it might be necessary to generate specific integration events instead.

 Event sourcing is commonly combined with the CQRS pattern by performing the data management tasks in response to the events, and by materializing views from the stored events.

 Consider the following points when deciding how to implement this pattern:

 The system will only be eventually consistent when creating materialized views or generating projections of data by replaying events.
-There is some delay between an application adding events to the event store as the result of handling a request, the events being published, and consumers of the events handling them.
-During this period, new events that describe further changes to entities may have arrived at the event store.
+There's some delay between an application adding events to the event store as the result of handling a request, the events being published, and consumers of the events handling them.
+During this period, new events that describe further changes to entities might have arrived at the event store.